marmelab/react-admin/docs/Forms.md

 ```
 {% endraw %}

 Note that you **must** set the `<SimpleForm resetOptions>` prop to `{ keepDirtyValues: true }`.
-If you forget that prop, any change entered by the end user after the autosave but before its acknowledgement by the server will be lost.
+If you forget that prop, any change entered by the end user after the autosave but before its acknowledgment by the server will be lost.

 If you're using it in an `<Edit>` page, you must also use a `pessimistic` or `optimistic` [`mutationMode`](https://marmelab.com/react-admin/Edit.html#mutationmode) - `<AutoSave>` doesn't work with the default `mutationMode="undoable"`.